 Bookkeeping and accounting are both important parts of managing your finances.
 At first glance, the two can seem quite similar, but there are a few main differences.

-Bookkeeping focuses on recording and organising financial data.
+Bookkeeping focuses on recording and organizing financial data.
 Accounting is the interpretation and presentation of that data to business owners and investors.

 Bookkeeping typically consists of:

 receipts and bills

 analyzing business performance.

 The tasks that bookkeepers and accountants do vary between businesses.
 Bookkeepers working for smaller businesses might do some basic accounting duties.
 There’s often overlap, and the duties may change a lot from one business to another.